Updated as of June, 2020

 As people lose their jobs and health insurance because of the growing economic fallout, they join the ranks of Americans with increasing social determinant risk.
 Statistics foreshadow increasing stress on the safety net and the economy:

-- Across an eight-week period, about 36.5 million Americans filed jobless claims amid lockdowns and mandated closings of nonessential businesses.
+- Across a 14-week period, about 47 million Americans filed jobless claims amid lockdowns and mandated closings of nonessential businesses.

 - Nearly one-third of Americans did not pay rent during the first week of April.